Minister of Education, Culture and Employment

 Office Address:P.O.
 Box 1320 Yellowknife, NT X1A 2L9 (867) 767-9141 ext.11124

-Ms. Cochrane and her partner, Rory, have a blended family of adult children and a grandchild on the way.
+Ms. Cochrane and her partner, Rory, have a blended family of adult children and one grandchild.
 They look forward to their future generations enjoying the benefits the north has provided to them both.
 She is excited to be able to work towards ensuring a healthy, prosperous, sustainable future for the generations to come.